 Here are the most recent French Civilisation Course Catalogues:

 Also offered are “civilization” courses instructed in English, which are 4 credit hours each (approximately 3 US credits).

 These courses cover History, Humanities, Literature, Research, Art History, International Relations, Politics, and Cinema, to name a few.

-The English elective courses offered for the Spring 2019 term are (click the title for syllabus):
+The English elective courses offered for the Spring 2020 term are TBD, but Spring 2019 courses are listed below (click the title for syllabus):

 Life in Paris